mkromberg/linktest/README.md

 # linktest
-Repository for testing interaction between Link and Git[Hub]
+Repository for testing interaction between Link and Git.
+It contains meaningless automatcially generated code and branches created for the purpose of running tests.